nvmwill/nexmo-developer/_blog/blogposts/en/devcity-came-to-london-and-here-is-what-went-down.md

 ---
-title: DevCity Came To London and Here’s What Went Down
+title: DevCity Came To London and Here is What Went Down
 description: DevCity London was a great success.
 Read about our night of content, networking and fun!
 thumbnail: /content/blog/devcity-came-to-london-and-here’s-what-went-down/devcity-london_postevent.png